 Flexible databases

 Flexible databases are the default when creating a database.
 They are required for SMS, mobile app messages, and CRM, and are strongly recommended for Acoustic Exchange customers.
-Select the database field(s) that you want to sync when adding or updating contacts.
+Select the database field(s) you want to sync when adding or updating contacts.
 With flexible databases, when selecting a sync field during the import process, the email field is checked by default.

 Flexible databases are based on flat files, which means they contain information in a plain text format.
 When you import the flat file, Campaign stores entries in one table.
 For each key (email address or other ID) Campaign creates one record in one table row with many columns (fields).
 The flat file table holds up to 400 fields in any combination of field types, this includes system and custom fields.
 Moreover, each database is limited to a total of 400 columns of any type (400 columns for each entry row).

-Advantages of flat files are that they can conveniently be exported, emailed, and used in simple database programs like Excel, and the information can be read by display or in print.
+The advantages of flat files are that they can conveniently be exported, emailed, and used in simple database programs like Excel, and the information can be read by display or in print.
 A flat file is also good for unstructured data, like paragraphs of text.
 Flat files require less planning and new column titles can easily be added.

-Note: Flat files tend to duplicate information in many different fields, which can sometimes create inaccuracies, slow searches, and merging files can sometimes present difficulties in maintaining information, headings, and data types.
+Note: Flat files tend to duplicate information in many different fields, which can sometimes create inaccuracies, and slow searches, and merging files can sometimes present difficulties in maintaining information, headings, and data types.
 An update to a flat file may require entering the same data in multiple fields.

 Restricted databases

 A restricted database requires that you select a unique identifier.
 The field that you select as your unique identifier is required when adding or updating contacts.
-Typically, a unique identifier is Email; however, it can be changed to a different field.
+Typically, a unique identifier is email; however, it can be changed to a different field.

 Relational tables can be associated with multiple databases.
 Updating just one table makes it very easy to update several databases that reference some of the same information.